Mental health during the COVID-19 pandemic: For people in isolation

 CDC stated that citizens should "try to do enjoyable activities and return to normal life as much as possible" during a crisis.
 A peer-reviewed study published in 2021 suggests that playing video games may have a positive effect on players' mental health and well-being, providing opportunities for socialization and connection.

-Mental health under COVID-19 by population and professions
+However, across 22 studies (n = 19,752), time spent playing video games during the pandemic showed no overall association with mental-health outcomes (r = −0.03, 95% CI −0.08 to 0.02).

+Impacts on specific disorders

 Individuals with mental health disorders

-Due to a lack of pre-COVID comparative data and non-representative sampling, few research were able to clearly identify changes in mental health caused by the COVID-19 environment.
+Due to a lack of pre-COVID comparative data and non-representative sampling, few researchers were able to clearly identify changes in mental health caused by the COVID-19 environment.
 However, a study in Belgium compared the registration of mental health problems in primary care during and before the pandemic.
 They found a relative increase in registered mental health problems during the pandemic, as well as relatively more care provided to patients with mental health problems.

 Young people, people with pre-existing mental health disorders, and people who are financially disadvantaged have been found to face an increase in declining mental health.
-Some demographics appear to have been under researched (e.g., culturally and linguistically diverse populations and indigenous peoples), while some research methodologies have not been utilised (e.g. there was a lack of qualitative and mixed-methods studies).
+Some demographics appear to have been under researched (e.g., culturally and linguistically diverse populations and indigenous peoples), while some research methodologies have not been utilized (e.g. there was a lack of qualitative and mixed-methods studies).

+COVID-19 also impacted the availability of therapy and mental health services to those who were already receiving treatment.
+A cross-sectional online survey found that 42% of children lost access to all therapy services during the pandemic, and 34% were able to receive at least on therapy service via telehealth.
+Over 40% of parents expressed regressions in their children's motor, behavior, social, and communication skills which they attributed to the changes in therapy services.

 Obsessive–compulsive disorder

-Obsessive-compulsive disorder (OCD), perceived as a medical disease, is extremely common in developing and developed countries alike.
+Obsessive-compulsive disorder (OCD) is a psychiatric disorder that is extremely common in developing and developed countries alike.
 The social and collective perception of OCD as an illness albeit, is subjective and varies cross-culturally.
-As such, data relating to the impact of the COVID-19 pandemic upon sufferers of OCD is skewed because of different cultural influences on behaviour and ‘relationships between beliefs’.
+As such, data relating to the impact of the COVID-19 pandemic upon sufferers of OCD is skewed because of different cultural influences on behavior and 'relationships between beliefs'.
 Those living with OCD have been subject to socioeconomic, pandemic-related stressors, as COVID-19 has been covered across social media and the 24/7 news cycle since its outbreak.
 These media outlets emanate fear, and the probability of contamination in conjunction with regulatory quarantines and periods of isolation, trigger precautionary compulsions in OCD patients.
-Such behaviour is driven by the ‘psychological distress’ of governmental control and social restrictions.
+Such behavior is driven by the 'psychological distress' of governmental control and social restrictions.